 We have a five-week rotating menu with alternatives for both lunch and dinner.
 These are listed on the menu.
 If you find there is something that you dislike or would simply like the alternative this is possible.
-We are currently investigating some new options for the menu so keep an eye out for some changes coming in the next couple of months.
+In April we updated the menus and added some new options such as Caesar Salad and Steak & Bacon Pie.
+Please keep an eye out for the new options as we would love to hear your feedback.